LLNL/magpie/doc/README.faq.md

   of these combinations, but I don't list it because I don't have tests for it in the testsuite and it would require more work.

-* How did Magpie begin?
+### How did Magpie begin?

   Initially, the primary work goal was to see how Hadoop performed on Lustre.
 A Lustre plugin for Hadoop was developed, a Lustre plugin from the folks at Intel was tried out, and some other experimentation was done.
 In order to test things, we needed a way launch Hadoop on HPC clusters, so we heavily hacked/modified some bash scripts originally developed by Kevin Regimbal @ PNNL.

   Lo and behold, most people didn't care about the original work.
   Most were interested in the bash scripts for starting up Hadoop in a Slurm allocation.
 So a more polished set of scripts was developed, which is Magpie.
-Eventually it was expanded to support Pig, Hbase, Spark, and other projects.
+Eventually it was expanded to support Pig, HBase, Spark, and other projects.

-* I have a question, can you help?
+### I have a question, can you help?

   Please post questions to Github issue tracker.
 I'm glad to answer questions.